Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - Then you can attempt to acquire root access with `python.spawn`

 -  **`sudo python -c ‘import pty;pty.spawn(“/bin/bash”);’`** and find flag 4.
-This code line is very useful and uses python to switch the terminal priviliges to the root from the current user
+This code line is very useful and uses python to switch the terminal priviliges to root from the current user

 ![](images/flag4.png)